burwei/sgl/README.md

 # SimpleGL
-SimpleGL provides a set of simple and useful tools for modern OpenGL.
+SimpleGL provides a set of simple tools for modern OpenGL.
-This is a pure Go repo and using the packages below:
+It's a pure Go repo and is fully compatible with go-gl ecosystem.
+It uses the packages below:
  - [go-gl]
  - [glfw]
  - [mgl32]